 Everyone is different and due to our individual healing patterns and other surgical factors, we may not always achieve the result we are aiming for after one or several treatments, even with the correct lens power.
-So, even after treatment, you may still require additional vision correction in the form of glasses, contact lenses, laser eye surgery, ICL surgery or lens replacement surgery, to achieve your best vision possible.
+So, even after treatment, you may still require additional vision correction in the form of glasses, contact lenses, laser eye surgery or further lens replacement surgery, to achieve your best vision possible.
 This only applies to a very small number of patients and your optometrist and surgeon will discuss this possibility with you.
 The vast majority of patients achieve an excellent outcome in line with their vision correction objectives.
-ICL surgery is elective meaning it is your decision to proceed with this method of vision correction.